metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 - `name` (String) Specifies the backup name.
 - `namespace` (String) Specifies the backup namespace.

+Optional:

+- `source_target_name` (String) Specifies the source target for restoration, identified by its name.

 <a id="nestedatt--spec--container_resources"></a>
 ### Nested Schema for `spec.container_resources`